19.6. Contributing to This Book¶

 19.6.1.
 Minor Text Changes¶

 The most common contributions are editing one sentence or fixing typos.
 We recommend you to find the source file in the github repo and edit the file directly.
 For example, you can search the file through the Find file button (Fig. 19.6.1) to locate the source file, which is a markdown file.
-Then you click the “Edit this file” button on the top-right corner to make your changes in the markdown file.
+Then you click the “Edit this file” button on the upper-right corner to make your changes in the markdown file.

 After you are done, fill in your change descriptions in the “Propose file change” panel on the page bottom and then click the “Propose file change” button.
 It will redirect you to a new page to review your changes (Fig. 19.6.7).
 If everything is good, you can submit a pull request by clicking the “Create pull request” button.